-Spark Therapy Group provides holistic. family centered services with emphasis on community integration, nature-based recreation, innovation. and evidence-based programming.
+Spark Therapy Group provides holistic, family centered services with an emphasis on community integration, nature-based recreation, innovation, and evidence-based programming.
 We serve children and youth from age 2 all the way to age 19.
 As we are constantly striving to meet the evolving needs of our community, we provide 1:1 support as well as a variety of group programs.
-We provide occupational therapy. behavioural therapeutic recreation. consultation and intervention. speech & language therapy.
+We provide occupational therapy, therapeutic recreation, behavioural consultation and intervention, and speech & language therapy.

 Hollyburn Family Services is a multi-service agency that has been providing support to children, youth, adults and families in the Greater Vancouver region since 1990.

-Hollyburn provides a range of professional counselling services to individuals, couples and families, supports families of children with Autism Spectrum Disorder and other developmental pervasive disorders. provides residential care for children and adults with developmental disabilities and mental health challenges, and offers training and support to foster parents and extended families.
+Hollyburn provides a range of professional counselling services to individuals, couples and families, supports families of children with Autism Spectrum Disorder and other pervasive developmental disorders, provides residential care for children and adults with developmental disabilities and mental health challenges, and offers training and support to foster parents and extended families.